infinitered/ignite-bowser/readme.md

 ```

 **components**
 This is where your React dumb components will live.
-Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
+Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets` and `.props` files for larger components.
 The app will come with some commonly used components like Button.

 **i18n**
 This is where your translations will live if you are using `react-native-i18n`.

 **models**
 This is where your app's models will live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc. There's also an extensions directory with useful shared extensions that you can include in your models like `.extend(withRootStore)` or `.extend(withEnvironment)` to access the root store or environment respectively.
+Each model has a directory that will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc. There's also an extensions directory with useful shared extensions that you can include in your models like `.extend(withRootStore)` or `.extend(withEnvironment)` to access the root store or environment, respectively.

 **navigation**
 This is where your `react-navigation` navigators will live.